upstash/degree-guru/README.md

 git clone git@github.com:[YOUR_GITHUB_ACCOUNT]/DegreeGuru.git
 ```

-As outlined in the project description, it comprises two primary components: the crawler and the chatbot.
-Naturally, our initial focus will be on elucidating how the crawler facilitates the creation of an Upstash Vector Database from any given website.
+As outlined in the project description, the project comprises two primary components: the crawler and the chatbot.
+Naturally, we will initially focus on how the crawler facilitates the creation of an Upstash Vector Database from any given website.
 In instances where a vector database is already available, the crawler stage can be bypassed.

 ### Crawler

-The crawler is developed using Python, wherein a Scrapy project is initialized, and a custom spider is implemented.
-The spider is equipped with a callback function, invoked each time the spider visits a webpage.
+The crawler is developed using Python, by [initializing a Scrapy project](https://docs.scrapy.org/en/latest/intro/tutorial.html#creating-a-project) and implementing a [custom spider](https://github.com/upstash/degreeguru/blob/master/degreegurucrawler/degreegurucrawler/spiders/configurable.py).
+The spider is equipped with [the `parse_page` function](https://github.com/upstash/degreeguru/blob/master/degreegurucrawler/degreegurucrawler/spiders/configurable.py#L42), invoked each time the spider visits a webpage.
 This callback function performs the task of segmenting the text on the webpage into chunks, generating embeddings for each chunk, and subsequently upserting the vectors into the Upstash Vector Database.
 Alongside the vectors representing the text, the chunk's text and the website URL are transmitted to the database as metadata.

 </br>